cmu-lib/portfolio_workshop/content/data-publishing-CU-scholar.md

 ### Introduction

 This section provides an overview of resources, requirements, and best practices relevant to data management and data publishing.
-You can find the presentation slide-deck [here](https://cu-boulder-crdds.github.io/data_bootcamp/cu_scholar_publishing/cu_scholar_publishing.pdf).

-<iframe src="https://cu-boulder-crdds.github.io/data_bootcamp/cu_scholar_publishing/cu_scholar_publishing.pdf" style="width: 800px; height: 2800px;" frameBorder="0"></iframe>